RELEASE255/ML01_project/01_docs/ML01-assembly.md

 </p>

 ### B4.
 PTC Resettable Fuse (1x) and Electrolytic Capacitor (1x)
-This operation is optional: if you prefer to keep these 2 components straight, you don't need to bend the leads, the function will be the same.
 **Difficulty level: medium**
+ℹ️ If you prefer to keep these 2 components straight, you don't need to bend the leads.
 - **01.** Bend the resettable fuse leads at a 90° as shown in the photo, in order to minimize its size after welding.
-- **02.** Bend the electrolytic capacitor **(polarized, so pay attention to the mounting orientation)** leads at a 90° for the same reason as before.
+- **02.** Bend the electrolytic capacitor polarized **(so pay attention to the mounting orientation)** for the same reason as before.

 <p align="center">
   <img src="../05_images/assembly/ml01-assembly-b4-capacitor-01.jpg" width="333">